 The SELSE workshop provides a forum for discussion of current research and practice in system-level error management.
 Participants from industry and academia explore both current technologies and future research directions.
 SELSE is soliciting papers that address the system-level effects of errors from a variety of perspectives: architectural, logical, circuit-level, and semiconductor processes.
 Case studies are also solicited.

 Key areas of interest are (but not limited to):

-- Technology trends and the impact on error rates.
+- Technology trends and their impact on error rates.

 - New error mitigation techniques.

 - Error handling protocols (higher-level protocols for robust system design).

 - Characterizing the overhead and design complexity of error mitigation techniques.

 - Case studies describing the tradeoff analysis for reliable systems.